 All travel reports must be signed/approved by the traveler and approved by the traveler’s immediate supervisor or their designee.
 This designee must be someone with school fiscal or budgetary responsibility oversight and who is generally familiar with the activities of the traveler.
 By signing the report, the traveler and all approvers acknowledge that they are familiar with the travel policy and that all the expenses are necessary, reasonable, appropriate and comply with university, IRS, or sponsoring agency restrictions.
 Travelers and anyone approving a trip are accountable for the travel report even though the traveler may delegate responsibility for preparing the report to someone else (i.e., staff assistant).
 In all cases, the traveler must approve the report.
 Approvers also ensure that the accounting information provided is accurate; that there is sufficient funding available to cover the costs, and that receipts where required under university policy, are provided.
 Approvers should request further documentation or justification for any expenses that appear to be excessive or unusual and include that explanation or information with the report.
 Please note - responsibility for conformity to this policy and its associated requirements rests with the traveler and the approver.

-Tufts University has partnered with International SOS to assist its students, faculty and staff with a variety of medical and emergency services while traveling outside of the United States on Tufts business.
-For additional information, please go to the risk management web site or contact Chelsea Ferrell but email or phone at 617-627-4649
+Tufts University has partnered with an external agency to assist its students, faculty and staff with a variety of medical and emergency services while traveling outside of the United States on Tufts business.
+For additional information, please go to the risk management web site or contact Elisabeth Keegan at 617-627-3981.

 Frequently, the university is required to pay the travel expenses for non-employees, such as current or prospective students and guest speakers.
 All non-employee travel must adhere to established university policies and procedures.
 Departments must obtain a Travel Authorization Number (T-Number) for all non-employees and arrange travel through existing university agencies.
 Doing so minimizes the out-of-pocket expenses of the non-employee and provides the university with additional financial oversight.
 The university also has local hotel properties (near all three campuses) that will bill Tufts directly further reducing the out-of-pocket costs incurred by the student or guest.
-The initial roll-out of the e-Expense system will be configured to handle only Tufts employees.
-All non-employees needing to be reimbursed should continue to do so using the paper Travel Form.
-Users will be notified when the e-Expense system is fully configured to handle non-employees as well.
+The e-Expense (Apptricity) system is used for Tufts employees.
+Departments needing to reimburse students and non-employees should use Electronic Check Voucher.
 For existing Tufts students, to be treated as a reimbursable business expense the student must incur the cost while on university business.
 Students who are “active participants” (i.e., traveling to conferences to represent Tufts or present a paper) are considered to be traveling on behalf of the university and can be reimbursed.
 Similarly, individuals/groups that are traveling as part of a formal student organization or club are considered to be on university business.
-Students traveling to a conference as a means of advancing their personal knowledge are deemed to have received a travel scholarship and should be paid via a Check Voucher (see link for check voucher) form as opposed to a Travel Expense Form.
+Students traveling to a conference as a means of advancing their personal knowledge are deemed to have received a travel scholarship.
+This too can be paid by submitting an Electronic Check Voucher.

 When necessary the Tufts Travel Card should be used for the prepayment of all travel expenses however when not feasible, the traveler should request prepayment via an electronic requisition sent to the Purchasing Office.